Top of page

 Program Description

-The program lasts seven weeks and consists of two sessions, each one covering 15 class days.
+The program lasts seven and a half weeks and consists of two sessions, each one covering 15 class days.
 Classes meet for three hours each day during each session.

 Program Directors: Profs.
-Hiram Maxim (ECAS) & Daniel Walter (OC)
+Julia Ruck (ECAS) & Peter Höyng (ECAS)

 Program Assistant: Sarah Richards 09C, 14G